-- 1. Adopts the Alpine Shire Economic Development Strategy, subject to the incorporation of minor corrections and clarifications; - 2.
-Develops an Action Plan to be finalised by 31 July 2021 and addressing the key themes, strategies and opportunities identified in the strategy; and - 3.
+- 1. Adopts the Alpine Shire Economic Development Strategy; - 2.
+Develops an Action Plan addressing the key themes, strategies and opportunities identified in the strategy; and - 3.
 Prioritises the projects and programs listed in the Action Plan, identifying resources and budget required to deliver each action.